 There are several reasons why shipping lines impose a Piracy Risk Surcharge.
 The main reasons why these surcharges are passed on to the cargo owners is to offset the increased insurance premiums for their vessels, the added security required on board, the higher fuel costs due to increased vessel speed, and also the increased crew salaries.

 Areas Where Carriers Are Prone to Sea Piracy

 Ocean carriers regularly optimize shipping routes based on transit time and operating costs.
 They typically avoid vessel routes through piracy-prone areas, unless absolutely necessary.
 Below are some of the areas where vessels are vulnerable to sea piracy.

 - Somalia: Incidents of piracy are common in Somalia due to extreme poverty and lack of governance.
-There are reported and yet to be proven cases where Somalians resort to piracy as a protest to overfishing and dumping of waste.
+There are reported and yet-to-be-proven cases where Somalians resort to piracy as a protest against overfishing and the dumping of waste.

 - Benin: Kidnapping for ransom is the main piracy activity in the waters of Benin.
 This is becoming a problem because of stretched Naval resources in protecting the area.
 There are more than a dozen piracy cases recorded annually.